ahmedgoda24/Django_Task/README.md

 4. **Set up the database:**

-    - Ensure PostgreSQL is running and create a database for the project.
+    - Ensure MySQL is running and create a database for the project.

     - Update the `DATABASES` setting in `settings.py`: